nadia-polikarpova/cyclegg/liquidhaskell-proofs/README.md

 - Prop84NoCyclic.hs
   * Commented out `autosize` (see section on `Unknown func-sort`)
 - Prop86NoCyclic.hs
   * Added measure to ensure termination of mutually recursive functions.
+- Prop87NoCyclic.hs
+  * Fixed syntax errors in the proposition (probably some kind of error with how `$` is handled)
+  * Added measure to ensure termination of mutually recursive functions.
+- Prop88NoCyclic.hs
+  * Fixed syntax errors in the proposition (probably some kind of error with how `$` is handled)
+  * Added measure to ensure termination of mutually recursive functions.
+- Prop89NoCyclic.hs
+  * Fixed syntax errors in the proposition (probably some kind of error with how `$` is handled)
+  * Added measure to ensure termination of mutually recursive functions.
 - Prop90NoCyclic.hs
   * Added measure to ensure termination of mutually recursive functions.